 Features Of The New Facility

-On the GST portal, taxpayers can now:
+On the GST portal

 - Report a single credit note or debit note for multiple invoices in table 9 of form GSTR-1 or GSTR-6.
 That means, If a taxpayer has issued 10 invoices in September and October 2020 to a vendor and wants to issue a credit note in December 2020, due to price fluctuations, he/she can issue a consolidated, single credit note for all the 10 invoices issued earlier.